Software Review

 What Users Actually Say

-We have no user testimonials, reviews, or case studies for Ora.
+We don't yet have user testimonials, reviews, or case studies for Ora.
 No G2 or Capterra reviews surfaced.
 No Dentaltown forum discussions.
 No named practices or practitioners provided feedback.
 The only testimonials we found were for other PracticeTek portfolio companies — not Ora specifically.

 Who Might Ora Be Best For?